RSE-Sheffield/sssurvey/report.md

 * Of the 54% of respondants who are involved with writing funding proposals, 45% expected to write software as part of the proposal.
 * Of those who expected to write software, 40% did not request funding for this (compared to [20%, nationally](https://zenodo.org/record/1183562#.YMnQFahKiUk)).

+## Recommendations

+- Investigate why 69% of respondants feel they have not had sufficient training.
+-

 ## Introduction

 ## Sample characteristics